howcasperwhat/comment-formula/README.md

 </p>

 > - The formula will be rendered in the message box when it is too large in `partial` inline mode, exceeding the line-height of your editor, similar to the second formula shown above
-> - Note that multi-line formula won't be rendered in inline mode due to its height, you can simply hover over it for a preview in the message box.
+> - Note that multi-line formula won't be rendered in inline mode due to its height, you can simply hover it for a preview in the message box.

 ## Configuration
 - `comment-formula.inlineColor`: The color of the rendered formula inline the editor.
 Default is `auto`.
-- `comment-formula.messageColor`: The color of the rendered formula in message.
+- `comment-formula.messageColor`: The color of the rendered formula in the message box.
 Default is `auto`.
 - `comment-formula.inline`: The inline mode of the rendered formula.
 Default is `partial`.
   - `all`: Render all formula in inline mode.
   - `none`: You can just hover on the formula to preview it.
   - `partial`: Render formula in inline mode if the formula isn't too large.
-- `comment-formula.symbol`: The symbol to mark formula.
+- `comment-formula.symbol`: The symbol to wrap formula.
 Default is `\\$`.
   - `\\$`: `$$x^2$$`
   - `@`: `@@x^2@@`
   - `#`: `##x^2##`